wiringbits/wiringbits-handbook/README.md

 1. I haven't worked much this week because I'm having personal issues, still, I let my team discover it when I failed to deliver instead of communicated it accordingly.
 Wiringbits is as transparent as possible, we expect the same from its members.
 2. I couldn't work much this week, still, I did not communicate it, I neither ask for time off because I have already planned how to use my vacations.
 Wiringbits is super flexible, there is likely a way to resolve this situation but we can't do anything if you don't communicate it.

+## Work prioritization

+In the projects from our customers, the priorities will be defined by them.

+In our projects, bugs are always more important that any new development.

+Be sure to communicate with your team before taking an exception to these cases.